 Alicia’s Keys’ virtual Soulcare event combined live performance, spoken word, and webcam interviews to talk about selfcare, music, and communication.
 The different performance styles from Keys, and the interviews with her guests, all worked perfectly together to create a relaxing, almost meditative experience.
 We really like that this event felt like an escape, almost like a journey through sound and conversation.
 Especially Keys’ singing and spoken work portions.
 It’s easy to get caught up in how something should look, but this event proves that the audio experience, and the good feelings that it can create, are just as important.

 We would be remiss if we didn’t mention the Lawyer Kitten, who took the internet by storm recently.
 If you haven’t seen this amazing piece of content, here’s what happened… A lawyer from Texas signed into his Zoom court hearing with his face obscured by a kitten camera filter.
 The eyes, head, and mouth of the kitten moved as the lawyer talked to the judge.
 At one point the lawyer states for the record that he is, in fact, “not a cat.”
 The only real reaction to what was on a screen was a quick laugh from the man in the upper right.
 There’s probably a deeper meaning to why this is so funny, but we keep going back to the cat.
 Without a kitten it’s not the same.
 Cats, dogs, and anything with fur, they are the real kings of content.
 And we stand by that claim!

 It’s all about what you like to watch

 The best content is the content that you like to watch.
 It comes down to the people you want to watch it, the backgrounds you find interesting, and the different ideas that are expressed.
-Good content can be a lawyer with a cat filter.
+Creating good content can be as simple as a lawyer with a cat filter.
 It can also be an artist creating conversation with their guests.
 The most important thing is that you like it.